dosisod/refurb/docs/checks.md

 Categories: `logical` `readability`

-When comparing a value to multiple possible options, don't use multiple `or` checks, use a single `in` expr:
+When comparing a value to multiple possible options, don't `or` multiple comparison checks, use a single `in` expr:

 Bad: